 Aloha all producers and locations managers.
-The Division of State Parks (SP) under The Department of Land & Natural Resources (DLNR) is dealing with the volcano eruptions occurring on Hawaii Island that are impacting State Parks property.
-As a result, State Parks will not be able to review and process ANY FILM PERMIT APPLICATIONS on Fridays.
-Productions still must adhere to submitting completed, signed film permit applications a minimum of five (5) business days prior to the first shoot date.
-In order to avoid any last-minute rush for the Film Office and State Parks (SP), please submit all film permit applications in a timely manner.
-As a reminder, State Parks (SP) does not approve film permits for weekends or holidays.
+The Division of State Parks under The Department of Land & Natural Resources (DLNR) requires that Productions submit their completed, signed Standard film permit applications a minimum of five (5) business days prior to the first shoot date.
+In order to avoid any last-minute rush for the Film Office and State Parks which could lead to a permit denial, please submit all film permit applications in a timely manner.
+As a reminder, State Parks does not approve film permits for weekends or holidays.
 Drone applications for State Parks will take (14) business days prior to shoot date.
+We will do our best to move the drone requests through as fast as possible.
 Please use the list of State Observed Holidays when planning your shoot days.

 ATTACHMENTS FOR FILM PERMIT APPLICATIONS: